 Chain of Custody, PEFC ST 2002

-This standard lays out the requirements for Chain of Custody certification for forest-based products – the conditions a company must meet in order to achieve PEFC certification.
+This standard lays out the requirements for chain of custody certification for forest and tree based products – the conditions a company must meet in order to achieve PEFC certification.
 During the certification process, the certification body will assess the company against the requirements set out in this document.
-If the company complies, they will receive their PEFC Chain of Custody certificate.
+If the company complies, they will receive their PEFC chain of custody certificate.

-PEFC Chain of Custody establishes the link from the forest to the market, tracking forest-based products from sustainable sources to the final product.
-In addition, this standard includes minimum requirements on health, safety and labour issues.
+PEFC chain of custody establishes the link from the forest to the market, tracking forest and tree based products from sustainable sources to the final product.
+In addition, this standard includes management requirements, including on health, safety and labour issues.

-The standard covers the requirements that entities must follow when using the PEFC logo, in order to ensure accurate, verifiable, relevant and non-misleading use of the PEFC logo and related claims.
-It defines the legal protection of the PEFC logo; rights to use the PEFC logo; logo usage categories and the requirements for on- and off-product usage of the PEFC logo.
+The standard covers the requirements that entities must follow when using the PEFC trademarks, in order to ensure accurate, verifiable, relevant and non-misleading use of the PEFC logo and related claims.
+It defines the legal protection of the PEFC trademarks; rights to use them; trademarks usage categories and the requirements for on- and off-product usage.

 Endorsement of National Systems, PEFC GD 1007

 This procedural document describes the requirements for the endorsement and mutual recognition process of new, reviewed, revised and/or amended national forest certification systems.
 It covers the steps of the assessment process that every national system must go through in order to achieve PEFC endorsement.
 It also sets the framework for the endorsement decision-making process, providing fairness and equity for all applicants.